 Gain blog traffic

 5).
-Write a persuasive conclusion around a long-tail keyword: To further reiterate what your content is about, you should naturally integrate the main keywords that you target in the headline.
+Write a persuasive conclusion around a long-tail keyword: To further reiterate what your content is about, you should naturally integrate the main keywords that you target in your conclusion.

-The screenshot below shows how I concluded my previous article, while still keeping track with the targeted keyword.
+The screenshot below shows how I concluded my previous article, while still staying on track with the targeted keyword.
 This is good for both user experience and search engine performance.

 I’m not alone in this approach.
 Most content marketing influencers – including Derek Halpern, Marcus Sheridan and Darren Rowse – conclude their blog posts by reiterating the keyword or topic in a natural way: